orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 We are conducting various research attempts around [VRF](../ecvrf/verifiable_random_function.md) and [ECVRF](../ecvrf/ecvrf_summary/introduction.md) to develop a solution for mass adoption of verifiable randomness.
 Verifiable randomness must be considered an essential primitive of Web3 gaming.

-Orand was implemented as a core library of [Orochimaru](https://github.com/orochi-network/orochimaru) a full-node client of Orochi Network.
+Orand is implemented as a core library of [Orochimaru](https://github.com/orochi-network/orochimaru), a full-node client of Orochi Network.

 We're also implement the [on-chain verification](https://github.com/orochi-network/orochimaru/tree/main/contracts), allow the randomness to be verified without a third party service.
 The verifier was implemented in `Solidity` and it's EVM compatible at this time.
 In the future, we're planned to support any blockchains that supported smart contracts.